code-distortion/adapt/README.md

      * Overwrite the details of certain database connections with values from
      * others.
      *
-     * eg. overwrite the "mysql" connection with the "sqlite" connection's
+     * e.g. overwrite the "mysql" connection with the "sqlite" connection's
      * details so sqlite is used instead.
      *
      * @var string